Systemcluster/kitoken/README.md

 ## Overview

-Kitoken is a fast and versatile tokenizer for language models with support for BPE, Unigram and WordPiece tokenization.
+Kitoken is a fast and versatile tokenizer for language models.
 Multiple tokenization algorithms are supported:

-- **BytePair**: A variation of the original BPE algorithm that merges inputs starting from individual bytes.
+- **BytePair**: A variation of the BPE algorithm, merging byte or character pairs.
-- **CharPair**: A variation of the modified BPE algorithm that merges inputs starting from individual unicode characters.
 - **Unigram**: The Unigram subword algorithm.
 - **WordPiece**: The WordPiece subword algorithm.